kilver2/thesis_EDA/README.md

 1: Download the Signs of Surveillance (SoS) dataset from: https://signsofsurveillance.com/dataset/

-2: Downlaod the Traffic Sign Detection Database (TSDD) from: http://www.nlpr.ia.ac.cn/pal/trafficdata/detection.html
+2: Download the Traffic Sign Detection Database (TSDD) from: http://www.nlpr.ia.ac.cn/pal/trafficdata/detection.html

 3: Change all the paths in the file to download locations of the datasets